xapian/xapian/xapian-applications/omega/docs/omegascript.rst

         to open the log file then ``ENTRY`` won't be evaluated.

-        If the logfile can't be opened or writing to it fails then ``$log`` returns an error message (since Xapian 1.5.0), otherwise it returns nothing.
+        If the logfile can't be opened or writing to it fails then ``$log`` returns an error message (since Omega 1.5.0), otherwise it returns nothing.
 If you want to ignore logging errors, you can ignore the return value using ``$if`` with no action like so::